 Proposals are invited against the following topic(s):

-SC1-BHC-01-2019: Understanding causative mechanisms in co- and multimorbidities
+SC1-BHC-01-2019: Understanding causative mechanisms in co- and multimorbidities combining mental and physical disorders

 Specific Challenge: The increasing number of individuals with co-and multimorbidities poses an urgent need to improve management of patients with multiple co-existing diseases.
 A better understanding of their causative mechanisms is needed to develop early diagnosis, efficient prevention and monitoring, and better treatments adapted to co- and multimorbid patients throughout their life course.
 Furthermore, there are many different etiological models of comorbid conditions (e.g., direct causation model or a consequence of treatment).
 In this context, capturing and measuring patient's complexity in the context of co- and multimorbidities is crucial for adequate management of these conditions and requires innovative approaches.